Academic Catalog

 3. Principles of enzyme assay and biochemical reaction testing

-4. Importance of quality control and reference ranges
+4. Quality control and reference ranges

 5. Specific biochemistry tests for evaluation of organ function